How to Set & Use TypeScript Default Parameters

 Applying Default Parameters for Cleaner Code

-// Without default parameters
+// Without default parameters - lots of boilerplate

 function fetchData(endpoint: string, method?: string, timeout?: number, retry?: boolean) {